AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Although schedule definitions vary across schedulers, most schedulers invoke the same script logic on a configured schedule.

 In the following example schedule definition, Cron is used to run the script daily at 08:00.

-After opening your crontab file with the `crontab -e` command, type:
+To use it, open a crontab file with the `crontab -e` command and type:

 ```
 0 8 * * * /usr/bin/python3 /opt/scripts/analytics_report.py >> /var/log/analytics_report.log 2>&1
 ```

-Example note: The `0 8 * * *` prefix is cron's schedule syntax.
+**Example note**: The `0 8 * * *` prefix is cron schedule syntax.
 The five fields are minute, hour, day of month, month, and day of week;  `0 8` means 8:00, and each `*` means "every," so this runs at 08:00 every day.

 ### Error handling